ministryofjustice/opg-reports/.github/actions/get_opg_metadata/README.md

 # Get OPG Metadata

-Fetchs the latest metadata tarball release from `opg-metadata` repository to get account data for using in matrix workflows in our reports.
+Fetches the latest metadata tarball release from `opg-metadata` repository to get account data for using in matrix workflows in our reports.

 As `opg-metadata` is an internal repository, you will need to pass in a github token with the correct permissions to theis action to fetch the matrix data correctly.